weiqingw/CSC207-Course-Project/README.md

 * Picture Match has Autosave function

 ## Acknowledgements
-It should be noted that this project is a course group project was completed collaboratively by X. Wang, Y. Xu, H. Shen, J. Xiang and myself, and contributions made by everyone is an important part of the success.
+It should be noted that this project is a course group project completed collaboratively by X. Wang, Y. Xu, H. Shen, J. Xiang and myself, and contributions made by everyone is an important part of the success.

 ## Feedback from the Course Instruction Team